 We found 11 online brokers that are appropriate for Trading Variable Spreads.

 Variable spread brokers facilitate trading in financial markets by offering dynamic, or floating, spreads often via Electronic Communication Networks (ECNs).
-For example, during the Federal Reserve’s July 30, 2025 rate decision, EUR/USD spreads on ECN platforms like Currenex tightened to as low as 0.2 pips, allowing scalpers to capitalize on narrow costs.
+From my personal experience trading through recent macro events, I’ve noticed spreads becoming even more sensitive to central bank signals in 2026.
+For example, during the latest Federal Reserve and Bank of England policy updates in early 2026, EUR/USD spreads on ECN platforms like Currenex again tightened to near 0.2 to 0.3 pips during peak liquidity, while briefly widening during press conference volatility.
 These brokers remain especially popular among Forex and cryptocurrency traders who demand real time pricing and rapid execution.
-In the wake of Bitcoin’s 12% surge on July 24, 2025 following a major ETF approval, BTC/USD spreads on ECNs in peak New York hours shrank dramatically, underlining the cost saving potential during high liquidity.

-Today’s high net worth traders are embracing variable spreads within broader, tech driven strategies:
+Today’s high net worth traders are embracing variable spreads within broader, tech driven strategies, and from what I’ve seen, this trend has only accelerated in 2026:

 While variable spreads can reduce costs in liquid markets, they may widen dramatically: